-Schedule a lunch and learn session every week out of office hours to talk about something off-topic.
+Schedule lunch and learn sessions every week out of office hours to talk about something off-topic.
 This will create a casual tone in the workplace and show your employees that you also care about their personal growth.
 Studies have shown that eating together can get rid of awkwardness, anxiety and establish a friendly bond between the participants.
 Employees tend to stay with the organization where they have a social life.

 3. Video Games

 Millennials love to play video games.
 Add a Playstation or Xbox in your lunch room for your employees to enjoy during their brakes.
 Organize gaming contests to drive their interest and offer tiny incentives, like a half day off work in the following month.
 This will certainly attract young and fresh talent to your organization.
 Furthermore, video games spark brain function and boost productivity.

 Step up your office management with Offman.
 It’s a completely mobile office management software which lets you assign and manage your tasks with ease.
 Manage progress reports, performance reviews, attendance, and all office related things with a few simple clicks on your browser or mobile.
 Not to mention the 24/7 online presence with mobile phones.